department-of-veterans-affairs/vets-design-system-documentation/src/_components/card.md

 {% include component-example.html alt="A Claims and Appeals card in MyVA." file="/images/components/card/claims-and-appeals-mobile.png" caption="A Claims and Appeals card showing status for a claim in MyVA at a mobile viewport width." reverse=true width="50%" %}

+#### Form status

+{% include component-example.html alt="A form status card in MyVA." file="/images/components/card/form-in-progress.png" caption="A form status card showing the status of a form that a Veteran is in the process of filing out in MyVA." reverse=true width="75%" %}

+#### Media

+{% include component-example.html alt="A media card for the GI Bill Comparison Tool ." file="/images/components/card/media.png" caption="A media card features an image or icon and contains a call-to-action with a description." reverse=true width="50%" %}

 #### Number highlight

 {% include component-example.html alt="A Number highlight card showing a disability rating." file="/images/components/card/disability-rating.png" caption="A Number Highlight card brings attention to a specific number or statistic." reverse=true width="75%" %}

-#### Form status
+#### Payment

-{% include component-example.html alt="A form status card in MyVA." file="/images/components/card/form-in-progress.png" caption="A form status card showing the status of a form that a Veteran is in the process of filing out in MyVA." reverse=true width="75%" %}
+{% include component-example.html alt="A payment card example." file="/images/components/card/payment.png" caption="A payment card showing a type of payment." reverse=true width="75%" %}

-#### Promo

-{% include component-example.html alt="A promo card for the GI Bill Comparison Tool ." file="/images/components/card/promo.png" caption="A promo card features an image or icon and contains a call-to-action with a description." reverse=true width="50%" %}

 ## Behavior

+### Calls to action

+* **Make cards actionable.** A Card should be actionable.
+That can be accomplished either by making the Card itself a link or by the use of the [action link]({{ site.baseurl }}/components/link/action) component.
+* **Action links for primary CTA.** An [action link]({{ site.baseurl }}/components/link/action) should be used for the primary call-to-action.
+* **Max 3 CTAs.** A card should not contain more than three calls-to-action (CTAs).
+* **Secondary and tertiary actions.** Secondary and tertiary actions can use the [secondary variation of action link]({{ site.baseurl }}/components/link/action), an [active or other link variation]({{ site.baseurl }}/components/link/#variations), or a [default link]({{ site.baseurl }}/components/link).

 ### Communicating status

-* Use the [Tag component]({{ site.baseurl }}/components/tag) to communicate status.
+* **Tag for status.** Use the [Tag component]({{ site.baseurl }}/components/tag) to communicate status.
+  * NOTE: There are some accessibility concerns with the Tag component when used in the context of a Card that have been raised but remain untested.
+If you are testing this component consider using a bold font-weight and letter-spacing to improve the legibility of the Tag.
-* If you are using color as a supplementary status indicator, make sure your color choices are accessible and intuitive.
-Never rely on color alone to communicate status.
+* **Make accessible color choices.** If you are using color as a supplementary status indicator, make sure your color choices are accessible and intuitive.

-### Calls to action

-* An [action link]({{ site.baseurl }}/components/link/action) should be used for the primary call-to-action.
-* A card should not contain more than three calls-to-action (CTAs).
-* Secondary and tertiary actions can use the [secondary variation of action link]({{ site.baseurl }}/components/link/action), an [active or other link variation]({{ site.baseurl }}/components/link/#variations), or a [default link]({{ site.baseurl }}/components/link).
+* **Color and another.** Never rely on color alone to communicate status.

 ### Placement